 Our main office is located in the White Star Mill Building at 125 South New Street in Staunton, Virginia and we have sub-offices in the court buildings in Waynesboro and Lexington.

-Blue Ridge Court Services offers the following services:
+Blue Ridge Court Services offers eight specific programs:

-The Pretrial Program assists the local court system in identifying those individuals detained prior to going to trial who may be more appropriately supervised in the community pending their appearance in court.The Staunton-Waynesboro Drug Treatment Court
+The Pretrial Program assists the local court system in identifying those individuals detained prior to going to trial who may be more appropriately supervised in the community pending their appearance in court.The Staunton, Augusta, Waynesboro Drug Treatment Court

 uses the approach that moves quickly to bring drug-addicted offenders into treatment and utilizes a team effort to monitor their progress.
 Daily treatment, drug testing and weekly appearances before the drug court judge produces a higher probability that participants will be successful in breaking the cycle of repeated drug use and drug related crime.

 The Restorative Justice Program provides the local courts a sentencing alternative which emphasizes the restoration of the victims of crime and the community.
 Restorative justice participants appear before a community restorative board that encourages victims to be an active part of the offender's rehabilitation.

 The Domestic Violence Program focuses on offenders who have been referred from local juvenile and domestic relations courts with assault and battery charges on family members.
 These clients are assessed and placed into an appropriate treatment group.